 Prior to joining the City of Edmonton, Bob served as a senior officer in the Canadian Forces.
 During a 32-year career he served in a number of senior leadership positions both in Canada and abroad.
 In the latter stage of his career he was responsible for planning and coordinating military support to civil authorities in British Columbia.
 His final operation with the Canadian Forces was to serve as the Chief of Operations for the 2002 G8 Summit in Kananaskis, Alberta.

 Bob is a frequent speaker and has presented at the World Conference on Disaster Management (Toronto), Emergency Preparedness Conference (Vancouver), and Disaster Forum (Banff), amongst others.
 He has a B.A. in Political Studies from the University of Manitoba and is a graduate of the Canadian Forces Command and Staff College.
-He holds the professional designation of Certified Emergency Manager and in 2000 he was admitted to the Order of Military Merit in the grade of Officer.
+In 2000 he was admitted to the Order of Military Merit in the grade of Officer.

 F.P.
 (Paul) Crober, OMM, BA, CD